-We want to communicate lovingly, effectively and honestly in a Christian marriage.
-But improving communication depends on the way we understand communication and all too often we skip that step.
+We want to communicate lovingly, effectively, and honestly in marriage.
+Improving communication, however, depends on the way we understand communication, and all too often we skip that step.
 Today we are taking a pit stop at the intersection of words and thoughts.
-Understanding and improving communication means understanding what happens when we leave our thoughts unchecked.
+Why?
+Thoughts become words.

 Why did I say that?

 Did he really mean what he just said?

 I’m just a negative person, I can’t change who I am.

 If you only knew what he did, repeatedly does, will always do, you would understand why I said that.

 Words – the very topic of our Marriage Communication Workshop (of which this is a free lesson)– get me into more trouble than I care to admit.

 Seriously, how can I stop saying what I don’t mean to say and say the things I need to say?